Nadasawah90/Deploy-Web-Application-on-AWS-with-Terraform/README.md

 from the user created " create access key"
 <img width="1887" height="797" alt="image" src="https://github.com/user-attachments/assets/143d463b-b94f-4d92-96ba-9573663ed091" />

+note on all files we will let terraform create new VPC and subnet network with CIDR automatiaally only using IAM creditnilas on the AWS configure and spwcicif which reqgion we will use only to deploy app .so we not need to doe the three firstly steps before as i change the file to be automated more .
 3- create VPS  on AWS  " Default VPC " ==>
 <img width="887" height="202" alt="image" src="https://github.com/user-attachments/assets/9f788c2b-94ba-4ef8-957d-c154ede607a8" />